xingchenzhang/xingchenzhang.github.io/_pages/talks.md

 - [02/2025] I will give a talk at the Personal Robotics Lab, Imperial College London.

-- [02/2025] I will give a talk at the Intelligent Systems and Network Group, Imperial College London.

 **Past talks**

+- Human-Centered Computer Vision: From Unimodality to Multimodality, Intelligent Systems and Network Group, Imperial College London, Feb 2025.

 - Human-Centered Computer Vision: From Unimodality to Multimodality, the 1st Exeter Computer Vision Workshop, University of Exeter, UK, December 2024.